admtn/AnimeSeason2Predictor/README.md

 -   Using Gradient Boosting Classifier, we could give a convincing prediction of whether an anime will get a sequel based on 3 variables alone

--   Good indicator for users to know if an anime will have a sequel to CALM THEM DOWN
+-   Good indicator for users to know if an anime will have a sequel to appease them

 -   Our model only considered 3 factors.
 In most cases, there are more factors that are considered when making another season to an anime, such as production cost, availability of resources etc.

 ##  What did we learn from this project?

 - Random Forest, an improved version of decision trees, making use of a collection of trees